 Around the same time, girls in our neighborhood and in school started worshiping the boy bands: One Direction, Big Time Rush, and The Wanted.
-Suddenly, band research is happening, YouTube videos are playing all the time, there’s sleepover dance parties, and out of the blue there’s a never ending flow of band trivia that would make Alex Trebek weep (and I don’t know if this would be in joy or sadness).
+Suddenly, band research is happening, YouTube videos are playing all the time, there are sleepover dance parties, and out of the blue, there’s a never-ending flow of band trivia that would make Alex Trebek weep (and I don’t know if this would be in joy or sadness).
 It seems the preferred choice of the three bands listed above is The Wanted.

 To her credit, she went to the computer and started Googling concert dates in hopes that they’d be in a city that we pass through.
 This is when she discovered “the lie.”
 It seems that The Wanted have never played Western Canada… certainly not Calgary… and have no plans to.
 In fact, the tour date listings (as of September 2013) are limited to San Diego, New York, Los Angeles, Phoenix, Windsor, and Las Vegas.

 This was a friendship ending lie… and the beginning of a musical adventure… because this is when La Niña asked if she could see The Wanted and chose Las Vegas as the destination.

 So, we took the Black Sabbath tickets and traded them for iHeart Radio Music Festival tickets (and a ticket to see my favourite band in November).
 Next, I booked flights and a room using points.
 And, we got our butts to Vegas.

 On the day of the concert, the venue was packed.
 One thing that the concert organizers planned worked to our advantage.
 Two stages were set up, which meant that people had to move back forth to see the different performers.